Auditorium

 Organisers:

-City Reception is organized by the Nature Positive Life project
+The city reception is organized by the Nature Positive Life project.

 In her keynote, Natalie will explore how innovative urban and transport interventions, including greening initiatives, can transform city life and promote better health.
 She will highlight strategies that reduce urban pollution, increase public space and accessibility, expand green areas, and encourage active lifestyles, showing how these measures contribute to healthier, more sustainable, and climate-resilient cities for all residents.